kserve/kserve/python/kfserving/README.md

 # KFServing

-KFServing is a unit of model serving, and every model type (XGBosst, PyTorch, Tensorflow etc.) extends KFServing.
-At a highlevel it defines a model, a server and storage mechanism for models.
+KFServing is a unit of model serving.
+KFServing's python libraries implement a standardized KFServer library that is extended by model serving frameworks such as XGBoost and PyTorch.
+It encapsulates data plane API definitions and storage retrieval for models.

-A model has essentially three functions:

-* Pre processing
-* Prediction
-* Post processing

-A server on the other hand provides many funtionalities, inclding among others
+KFServing provides many funtionalities, including among others:

 * Registering a model and starting the server
 * Prediction Handler
 * Liveness Handler
 * Metrics Handler

-Models to load in KFServing can come from following three types of storage locations currently
+KFServing supports the following storage providers:

 * Google Cloud Storage with a prefix: "gs://"
 * S3 Compatible Object Storage with a prefix "s3://"